 - IO6.
 Did you list roommates (not romantically involved) as FU Members? - IO6a.
-(If yes to IO6) Please specify why you coded roommates (not romantically involved) as FU members.
+Please specify why you coded roommates (not romantically involved) as FU members.

 Sometimes Rs are reluctant to clarify the true RTH of individuals living in the HU, or provide interviewers with conflicting information about "roommates".
 If you included people who are "just roommates" in the FU, please tell us why.